The 5 Biggest Alignment Challenges Facing Marketing & Sales Teams

 Disparate systems can be harder to solve because organizations may have multiple internal stakeholders and decision-makers involved.
 Nevertheless, there are a few ways to address this issue.

-First, you can consider moving all of your marketing and sales operations into a single tool like HubSpot.
-Marketing Hub and Sales Hub can accommodate all of the needs for marketing and sales alignment and provide a seamless experience for your customers.
+First, you can consider consolidating your marketing and sales operations into a single tool like HubSpot.
+Marketing Hub and Sales Hub can address all marketing and sales alignment needs and provide a seamless experience for your customers.

-If combining systems is not an option, consider doing an audit of where information is not being collected, synced, and updated between systems.
-This can impact things like lead scoring and lifecycle stage updates, which are crucial to keeping sales and marketing aligned.
-Reporting can also be impacted and lead to decisions made on incomplete information.
+If combining systems is not an option, consider conducting an audit of where information is not being collected, synced, or updated across systems.
+This can affect lead scoring and lifecycle-stage updates, which are crucial to keeping sales and marketing aligned.
+Reporting can also be affected, leading to decisions based on incomplete information.

-Additionally, you will want to do a capabilities assessment of your current systems to ensure that they can achieve all of your goals.
+Additionally, you will want to conduct a capabilities assessment of your current systems to ensure they can achieve all your goals.
 Can your systems trigger actions in one another to ensure that both sales and marketing stay on the same page?
 If not, check outside of your tools’ native functionality using platforms like Zapier or Workato.

 3. Inconsistent Data

-Bad data doesn’t just lead to bad calls because you can’t properly forecast your sales team’s pipeline.
+Bad data doesn’t just lead to bad calls; it also prevents you from properly forecasting your sales team’s pipeline.

-Bad data means that we don’t personalize campaigns, we get the handoff wrong, we put people into the wrong segmented cohorts, and that we over or under-touch our prospect accounts.
+Bad data means that we don’t personalize campaigns, we get the handoff wrong, we put people into the wrong segmented cohorts, and we over- or under-touch our prospect accounts.

 The truth is, data drives your revenue engine.
-Everyone in your revenue operations – marketing leaders and implementers, sales managers and reps, and customer success teams – needs data to drive decisions around how they interact with customers.
+Everyone in your revenue operations – marketing leaders and implementers, sales managers and reps, and customer success teams – needs data to inform how they interact with customers.

 The Solution to Inconsistent Data

-Often, solving the issue of disparate systems will also solve your data problems.
+Often, resolving disparate-system issues also solves your data problems.
 But in instances where that’s not the case, other solutions are in order.

 If you are not getting the data you need for sales and marketing to align and make insightful, helpful decisions, your data collection processes might be in the way.

 The first thing you will want to do when you’re thinking about your process is to interview your team to see what obstacles are preventing them from adding data.
-Do you have the most commonly populated properties in the left-side views of the correct records, broken down into sections?
+Do you have the most commonly used properties in the left-hand views of the correct records, broken down by section?
 If not, then note this down as something you can improve.

-Next, take a look at how you can use automation to tighten up your processes and keep your data clean in the process.
-For example, can you use automation to create records or move them from stage to stage of a pipeline to ensure that the data surrounding those activities stay accurate?
+Next, take a look at how you can use automation to tighten up your processes and keep your data clean.
+For example, can you use automation to create records or move them from stage to stage of a pipeline to ensure that the data surrounding those activities stays accurate?
 Can you duplicate or update properties using workflows to reduce manual entry?

-Finally, make sure that all of your systems are sharing data regularly and automatically.
+Finally, make sure all your systems share data regularly and automatically.
 This will ensure that everyone and every automation has the right data at the right time.
 And of course, condensing your tech stack will help you to keep data consistent.

 4. Misaligned Goals & the Battle Over MQLs

-All marketers are familiar with this play: gate content to capture an MQL to then send to a sales/business development rep (SDR or BDR, respectively).
+All marketers are familiar with this play: gate content to capture an MQL, then send it to a sales/business development rep (SDR or BDR, respectively).
 That SDR/BDR then prospects in concert with marketing to move this person into the coveted SQL lifecycle stage.

 Once the lead becomes an SQL, the account executive takes over and closes the deal, won or lost.